KnitRanger9/da6401_assignment1/README.md

 ## Authors: Aritra Maji (DA24M004)

-1. There are two files train.py and train_non_wandb. train.py is to perform sweep using wandb, and train_non_wandb.py is to test the model for specific hyperparameters.
+1. There are two files train_wandb.py and train.py. train_wandb.py is to perform sweep using wandb, and train.py is to test the model for specific hyperparameters.

 2. For creating a model, the syntax is given below.
 It is almost the same as in tensorflow/keras.